Kautenja/robust-graph-convolutional-networks-against-adversarial-attacks-implementation/README.md

 ## Usage

-The [main-attack.ipynb](main-attack.ipynb) notebook contains code for training and evaluating the GCN and RGCN models under a non-targeted random attack.
+The [random-attack.ipynb](random-attack.ipynb) notebook contains code for training and evaluating the GCN and RGCN models under a non-targeted random attack.

 ## Results